📦 Improve Warehouse Productivity

 Methodology

-To sum up, our model construction, see the chart below, we have several steps before Picking Routes Creation using Wave Processing.
+To sum up, in constructing our model (see the chart below), we have several steps before Picking Routes Creation using Wave Processing.

 At each step, we have a collection of parameters that can be tuned to improve performance: